 The SITS Girls was one of the first sites I came across when I started taking blogging seriously.
 Actually, I think it is what made me start taking blogging seriously.
 I was just blog hopping one day and saw the badge on someone’s blog and the rest was history!
 SITS is the place you want to go if you want to be a part of a great blogging community both through an active discussion forum and spotlighting members’ blogs through Feature Days (My SITS day is still a highlight of my blogging journey!).
-SITS is also a great place to learn technical skills through helpful articles and tutorials or through Bloggy Bootcamp, a blogging and social media conference for women.
-I had the pleasure of attending in Atlanta in 2011 and it was the perfect conference for this introvert.
+SITS is also a great place to learn technical skills through helpful articles and tutorials.
+They previously hosted Bloggy Bootcamp, which I had the pleasure of attending in Atlanta in 2011 and it was the perfect conference for this introvert.

 Type A Parent

 Type A Parent was founded in 2007 as the world’s first social media network for mom and dad bloggers but you don’t have to be a parent to benefit from all the resources that Type A has to offer.
 Type A provides the resources to grow your blog, learn about blogging and social media, and network with other bloggers and brands.
 In addition to the annual three day Type A Conference, they have added two one day “bootcamp” conferences for seasoned bloggers.
 Type A Conference 2013 was my first experience with a multi-day conference and it was a great step up from Bloggy Bootcamp but it wasn’t so large that it was completely overwhelming.